brsr/antitile/docs/conway.rst

    2g &= a'^+ k^+ + a'^- k^- + 2c'\ell + \sum i b'_i

-For both EROs and VAEROs (and FAEROs), these relations can be manipulated into the form
+For EROs, these relations can be manipulated into the form

 .. math::
    2k + 2\ell - 4 = \sum (4-i) (b_i + b'_i),